Let’s Jet, Kids! uses affiliate links. As an Amazon (and other networks) Associate, I earn from qualifying purchases. It is no extra cost to you.

 Make sure to check out the schedule.

-$14-$27, depending on if you add extras (Ninja Nation course, pony rides, face painting).
+$12-$18 general admission depending on when in the season you visit.
+Extra charges apply for certain activities.
+(Ninja Nation course, pony rides, face painting).
 Kids 3 & under are free.

 Wishing Star Farm